isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2024-11-25-post-Publication of Singapore's Risk Assessments and National Strategies.md

 enforcement agencies and the industry have also <u>not</u> revealed a nexus between virtual assets and PSMDs.</p>
 <h5><strong>What Can You Do?</strong></h5>
-<p>8 Regulated Dealers should take into account the relevant ML/TF/PF risks
+<p>Regulated Dealers should take into account the relevant ML/TF/PF risks
 and threats identified within Singapore’s risk assessments (including the above risk assessments and the <u>updated</u> ML and TF National Risk Assessments published on 20 June 2024 and 1 July 2024 respectively) to identify, assess